 Note: If any of the conditions listed in step 2 are not satisfied or there is any doubt about safety responding to a spill, do not attempt to clean up the spill.
 Call 911 and Vancouver Fire and Rescue Services will notify the Hazmat Team.

-What are the Spill reporting forms and procedures?
+Spill reporting forms and procedures

 As required by law, Environmental Services alerts the appropriate authority to external releases of dangerous goods to air, water and/or land.
 Completing the UBC Spill Reporting Form ensures that all hazardous material spills are reported as required.

 Workers may be able to respond to a small, contained spill; however, one should never put oneself at risk.
 If there is any doubt about safely responding to a spill, immediately call 911.
 Vancouver Fire and Rescue Services (VFRS) will notify the Hazmat Team.
-You must also notify Risk Management Services by phoning the Main Office at 604-822-2029.
+You must also notify Safety & Risk Services by phoning the Main Office at 604-822-2029.

 In the event of a spill or release of hazardous material, persons in the immediate area should act to ensure their personal safety.